automatedguy/seleniumtests/readme.txt

 		-Source        : ./seleniumtests/src
 		-Tests         : ./seleniumtests/src/test
 		-Test Resources: ./seleniumtests/src/test/resources

+b).
+Once the project is configured correctly, from command line (simply run):
+	./run_test.sh

+    Please see Demo-TwoScreens-MPV.flv located in "video-demo" folder.

 A brief explanation about SignUpTests class:
 It contains 4 basic "@Test" methods, they will run in sequence when the class is invoked: